scriptituk/xfade-easing/README.md

 ### Colour parameters

 These conventions are adopted:
-- all colour values are interpreted according to sign and magnitude:
+- all colour values are interpreted according to sign, magnitude and syntax:
   - if negative, there is no colour – it is fully transparent
   - values between 0 and 1 inclusive are an opaque shade of grey determined by the value, from 0 (black) to 1 (white)